German work visa: What you need to succeed

 Once your visa is approved and you've arrived in Germany, you must apply for a residence permit.
 You should apply as soon as possible because it might take around 8 weeks to get an appointment at the German immigration office.
 Your residence permit, once approved, will include the necessary work authorization.

-German work visa processing time
+What's the German work visa processing time?

 A German work visa typically takes 8 to 12 weeks to process.
 It's essential to consider the embassy or consulate's workload when applying and do so well in advance.